 Wildlife photography is both rewarding and frustrating, even for experienced photographers.
 While a great photo is something to treasure, the challenges of wildlife photography can leave beginners feeling a little lost.

 “It was wonderful to be there, but this photo doesn’t really do it justice.”
 Does this sound familiar?
 Too often we have a great experience in nature, and even though we have our camera at the ready, we fail to get the shot.
-This is not because the camera lets us down; it is because in our rush to get a photo – any photo – we fall victim to any one of a number of mistakes that can ruin a good wildlife photography opportunity.
+This is not because the camera lets us down; it is because in our rush to get a photo–any photo–we fall victim to a number of mistakes that can ruin a good wildlife photography opportunity.

-Mistake #1.
-Fail To Get Close Enough To The Subject.
 This is probably the most obvious mistake you can make.
 You may see a bird in a tree, but your photo turns out to be all tree and no bird.
 In wildlife photography, the ‘less is more’ approach is often best.
 Ask yourself what is important for your photo, and eliminate everything else.
-In most cases you are best to get as close as possible to the subject, and/or zoom in with your largest lens.
+In most cases, it’s best to get as close as possible to the subject and/or zoom in with your largest lens.
 This eliminates the distraction of the background so that the viewer’s attention is entirely on the subject itself.

-Mistake #3.
-Get Too Close To The Subject.
 When the opportunity arises to get a good close-up, some people go a little too far.
-A good wildlife photo wants a little space around the subject, otherwise your composition can look cramped, with the animal squashed into a space where it doesn’t quite fit.
+A good wildlife photo wants a little space around the subject, otherwise, your composition can look cramped, with the animal squashed into a space where it doesn’t quite fit.

-In these situtions, try zooming back just a little, to allow a little ‘headroom’ around the animal.
-There should be at least a small amount of space above the head, and on each side.
+In these situations, try zooming back just a little to allow a little head room around the animal.
+There should be at least a small amount of space above the head and on each side.
 If the animal is facing to one side, adjust your composition so that there is a little more space in front of the subject than behind it.
 That way the animal will be looking into the picture, not at the edge of the frame.

-Mistake #4.
-Bad Timing.
-Animals move, they blink, they turn their heads, they flap their wings…sometimes it seems they are on a mission to foil your best attempts at a good photo.
+Animals move, they blink, they turn their heads, they flap their wings.
+Sometimes it seems they are on a mission to foil your best attempts at a good photo.

-Mistake #5.
-Poor Lighting.
 We all love to get out and about on sunny days, but these are not necessarily the best conditions for a good photo.
-Bright sunshine produces shadow where you many not want them; in particular across the face of the subject.
+Bright sunshine produces shadow where you may not want them, in particular across your subject’s facet.
 In the middle of the day when the light shines from above, you can find that most of the face and all of the underside of the subject is lost in dark shadow.

-In many cases it is best to take your photos on a cloudy day, when the light is even and the contrast is low.
+In many cases, it’s best to take your photos on a cloudy day, when the light is even and the contrast is low.
 This light can work best for some subjects by completely eliminating glare and heavy shadow.